Vincentlai/TeamHub/README.md

 * Instant group chat
 * File sharing

-###How to run:
+*** How to run ***

 1. Make sure you've installed Vagrant
 2. Clone this repository
-3. In terminal, run $vagrant up in the root
+3. In terminal, run $vagrant up
 4. Wait for VM to finish booting up
 5. Browse http://localhost:8080/ to see the site

-###How to contribute:
+*** How to contribute ***

 1. Discuss what you're going to implement with your teammates
-2. If you are not familiar with Node.js, you can watch https://www.youtube.com/watch?v=_D2w0voFlEk&index=14&list=PL6gx4Cwl9DGBMdkKFn3HasZnnAqVjzHn_
-3. Assuming you know how to use Git...
-4. Create a new branch in https://csil-git1.cs.surrey.sfu.ca/hwa75/cmpt470-group6-term-project
-5. Name the branch with whatever you're going to implement
+2. Create a new branch and name it with whatever you're going to implement
-6. When you finish implementing the feature, test it and create a "merge request".
+3. When you finish implementing the feature, test it and create a "merge request".
 Please add a description for it.
-7. Let your team know you have a "merge request" and it's ready for code review
+4. Let your team know you have a "merge request" and it's ready for code review

-###How to access DB (through GUI):
+*** How to access DB (through GUI) ***

 1. Make sure you've downloaded and installed Robomongo, see https://robomongo.org/
 2. Open Robomongo